Karl Ravech: Early life and education

-Ravech is a native of Needham, Massachusetts.
+Ravech was born and raised in Needham, Massachusetts.
+He is Jewish.
 He received a bachelor's degree in communications from Ithaca College in 1987 and a master's degree in management and leadership from Binghamton University in 1990.

 Career

-Early Work
+Early work

-He worked at WBNG-TV, in Binghamton, N.Y., as a sports anchor/reporter from 1987 to 1990 and then WHTM-TV in Harrisburg, Pa. from 1990-1993 in a similar role.
+Ravech worked at WBNG-TV, in Binghamton, New York, as a sports anchor/reporter from 1987 to 1990, and then WHTM-TV in Harrisburg, Pennsylvania, from 1990–1993 in a similar role.

 ESPN

 Ravech has worked for ESPN since 1993, appearing primarily on SportsCenter and Baseball Tonight.
-Since 2006, Ravech has provided commentary for ESPN and ABC's coverage of the Little League World Series in Williamsport, Pennsylvania.
+Since 2006, Ravech has provided commentary for ESPN and ABC's coverage of the Little League World Series in South Williamsport, Pennsylvania.
 He has also done commentary for the College World Series, golf, college basketball, and ESPN's KBO League coverage during 2020.
 He also appears as the Baseball Tonight host in the 2K Sports video game, Major League Baseball 2K5.